Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 ## Organizations page

-If you are a new user and have just created new account you will be automatically redirected to the *Organizations page* where you can create your first Organization or find a list of Organizations to which Projects your User has access as a *Member*:
+If you are a new user and have just created new account, you will be automatically redirected to the *Organizations page*, where you can create your first Organization or find a list of Organizations, to which Projects your User has access as a *Member*:

-If you aren't a new User, but want to see information about created Organizations or find information about Organizations to which Projects your User has access you need to select the **Organizations** from the *side-bar menu:*
+If you aren't a new User, but want to see information about created Organizations or find information about Organizations to which Projects your User has access, you need to select the **Organizations** from the *side-bar menu:*
 ![](../../assets/images/organizations/2-org.png?classes=border,shadow)

-This action will redirect you to the *Organizations page* where you can find all created Organizations and Organizations to which Projects your User has access with their *Headers, Add Organization button, Search bar* and *Actions icon* which opens a list of available management actions for the selected Organization:
+This action will redirect you to the *Organizations page*, where you can find all created Organizations and Organizations, to which Projects your User has access, with their *Headers, Add Organization button, Search bar* and *Actions icon* which opens a list of available management actions for the selected Organization:
 ![](../../assets/images/organizations/3-org.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions (are active only if User Role is an *Owner* or *Administartor* in the selected Organization):